No, it is not a Bitter (as you can read on the label). But I guarantee: it’s for real a Super Belgian Strong Ale.

 Foam: abundant, creamy foam; ivory colour.
 Medium adhesion to the glass surface, short persistence.

 Appearance: ruby/ amber colour, red reflections, a little hazy.
 Some yeast at the end.

 Scent/ olfactory sensation: caramel, toasted bread, toffee, syrup, dried berries, plum.
 All of those warm and sweet scents are balanced by a fine resin hints, flowers, yeast, dried fruits and nuts.

 Tactile sensation: full-bodied, round, a little sticky.
 Medium- low carbonated.

 Intensity of aroma: intense.

-Taste: the most distinctive feature of this Italian craft Belgian Strong Ale ate the sweetness and the fruity side, with the bitter and pungent attributes being basically not existent, as the style suggest.
+Taste: the most distinctive feature of this Italian craft Belgian Strong Ale ate the sweetness and the fruity side, with the bitter and pungent attributes being basically not existent, as the style suggests.

 Persistence of aroma/ end: The finish is medium dry, and the back aroma is longlasting and rich: almond, red ripe/ dried berries, orange, candied fruit.

 VEG FOOD PAIRING: next time, I will try to drink it with a warm creme brulée, or a handful of Cantucci (almond crunchy biscuit).
-It can be nice with smoked cheeses, savory pie (filled with pumpkin, aubergine), polenta & melted cheese , veggie flan.
+It can be nice with smoked cheeses, savoury pie (filled with pumpkin, aubergine), polenta & melted cheese, veggie flan.